 One and a half month before the exam, I went through Samson’s notes first (say cardio notes).
 I read them, then I solve the related Samson question bank system-wise and finally 1700 system wise.
 I went system by system.

-In the last 2 weeks, I did 1707 random version, recalls (most joyful part in my preparation for me), and 4 exams of PLABable.
+In the last 2 weeks, I did 1707 random version, and 4 exams of PLABable.
 I scored between 145 to 155 usually.
 That was reassuring.

 On the day of the exam, I walked out of the exam room really convinced that I did really bad.
 I even expected myself to fail.
 I found the exam very tricky and hard so you can imagine how stressed I was waiting for the result.